scailfin/rob-webapi-flask/README.rst

     cd ~/projects/rob

-The Reproducible Open Benchmarks platform (ROB) is implemented in Python.
+The Reproducible Open Benchmarks platform is implemented in Python.
 We recommend using a `virtual environment <https://virtualenv.pypa.io/en/stable/>`_ for the installation.

 .. code-block:: bash